thewtex/thesis/bayesian_regularization/bayesian_regularization.rst

 c).
 In both |iteration_0|\ b) and |iteration_0|\ c) tracking of the reverberation's discontinuous motion can be observed in the center of the image.
 Without regularization, peaks in |iteration_0|\ a) are not distinctive.
-We also not the extent of the noise in the displacement and strain image.
+We also note the extent of the noise in the displacement and strain image.

 After the first iteration, the posterior probabilities in |iteration_1|\ a) concentrate their energy in the same confined region in all three probability